Sergei Korolev: Death

 Under a policy initiated by Stalin and continued by his successors, the identity of Korolev was not revealed until after his death.
 The purported reason was to protect him from foreign agents from the United States.
-As a result, the Soviet people didn't become aware of his accomplishments until after his death.
+As a result, the Soviet people did not become aware of his accomplishments until after his death.
 His obituary was published in the Pravda newspaper on 16 January 1966, showing a photograph of Korolev with all his medals.
 Korolev's ashes were interred with state honors in the Kremlin Wall.

-Korolev is often compared to Wernher von Braun as the leading architect of the Space Race.
+Korolev is comparable to Wernher von Braun as the leading architects of the Space Race.
 Like von Braun, Korolev had to compete continually with rivals, such as Vladimir Chelomey, who had their own plans for flights to the Moon.
 Unlike the Americans, he also had to work with technology that in many aspects was less advanced than what was available in the United States, particularly in electronics and computers, and to cope with extreme political pressure.

 Korolev's successor in the Soviet space program was Vasily Mishin, a quite competent engineer who had served as his deputy and right-hand man.
 After Korolev died, Mishin became the Chief Designer, and he inherited what turned out to be a flawed N1 rocket program.
 In 1972, Mishin was fired and then replaced by a rival, Valentin Glushko, after all four N-1 test launches failed.
 By that time, the rival Americans had already made it to the Moon, and so the program was canceled by CPSU General Secretary Leonid Brezhnev.

 Personal life

 The Soviet émigré Leonid Vladimirov related the following description of Korolev by Valentin Glushko at about this time:

-Korolev was rarely known to drink alcoholic beverages, and chose to live a fairly austere lifestyle.
+Korolev rarely drank alcohol, and lived a fairly austere lifestyle.

 His career also contributed to instability in his personal life.
 About 1946, the marriage of Korolev and Vincentini began to break up.
 Vincentini was heavily occupied with her own career, and about this time Korolev had an affair with a younger woman named Nina Ivanovna Kotenkova, who was an English interpreter in the Podlipki office.
 Vincentini, who still loved Korolev and was angry over the infidelity, divorced him in 1948.
 Korolev and Kotenkova were married in 1949, but he is known to have had affairs even after this second marriage.

 Korolev's passion for his work was a characteristic that made him a great leader.
 He was committed to training younger engineers to move into his space and missile projects, even while consumed with his own work.
 Korolev knew that students would be the future of space exploration, which is why he made such an effort to communicate with them.
 Arkady Ostashev was one of Korolev's students, who Korolev hired to do dissertation work before later becoming an engineer and working on the R-2.